ITALY: Boutique Foodie Tour - 10 days

 This morning we depart for a day trip to two of the most beautiful hill top towns of Tuscany.
 We start in Montepulciano, a medieval town of charming, twisting streets and picturesque piazzas, ancient churches and Renaissance palaces and with stunning views of the Val d’Orcia from every corner.
 We visit a copper kitchenware-making workshop, have the opportunity to purchase handmade Tuscan ceramics and explore the medieval streets, piazzas and churches.
 There’s plenty of free time to find delicious caffes and pasticceria’s, enoteca’s and osteria’s for lunch.
 We meet at the bottom of the hill for a short trip to Montalcino, home to the prestigious Brunello wines.
 This magnificent hill town dominates the surrounding valley with its medieval walls and fairy tale fortress.
 We wander the pretty streets and enjoy a wine tasting of the famous bold flavour Sangiovese grape wines before driving a short way to the ancient Benedictine Abbey of S’Antimo to listen to the beautiful Gregorian chanting of the monks.
 Then we return home to Cortona for dinner in a local osteria.

 We say goodbye to Cortona this morning and head for Siena.
 This UNESCO listed medieval city is one of Italy’s loveliest, with its magnificent Piazza del Campo, its breathtaking black and white Duomo and its narrow winding streets.
 We check in to our hotel and then have a guided tour of this beautiful city and its sights, with the opportunity to purchase locally made, famous panforte.
-Lunch is at your leisure with a free afternoon and we meet again in the Piazza for an aperetivo and dinner.
-Then choose a free evening or attend the theatre for a wonderful cultural evening.
+Lunch is at your leisure with a free afternoon and we meet again in the Piazza for an aperetivo..
+This evening is free you may choose to attend the theatre for a wonderful cultural evening.

 Day 9: Friday 18th September: Siena: (B/L/D)